ibexa/documentation-user/docs/getting_started/discover_ui.md

 To simplify the Content Tree, big lists are collapsed and include a **Show more** icon.
 You can select it to expand the branches of the tree.
-Available from the context menu, the **Collapse all** option that closes all expanded sections.
+**Collapse all** option, which is available in the context menu, closes all expanded sections.

 For more information on custom configuration, go to [Content Tree]([[= developer_doc =]]/administration/back_office/content_tree/) in developer documentation.